Q&A with Ted:

 Q: How did you get into local government work?

-Three years ago, Curry County faced a set of new crises and the recently elected board of commissioners asked me to step in on a temporary basis to act as county counsel, a position that had been vacant and very difficult to fill, due to the extreme challenges of the job and relatively low salary.
-The commissioners hired me and eventually added the title of Director of Operations, due to the scope of problems they wanted me to tackle with my trademark from-the-ground up approach to bringing transparency and clarity to entrenched and sclerotic bureaucratic systems.
+Three years ago, Curry County faced a set of new crises and I was approached to serve as county legal counsel, which I agreed to do on a part-time basis.
+The Commissioners hired me and eventually added the title of Director of Operations, due to the scope of problems they wanted to tackle using a top-to-bottom method bringing transparency and clarity to entrenched and confused bureaucratic systems.